Ronik-Bajakke/NammaKisan/README.md

 npm run dev
 # Server will run on http://localhost:5000

+Open a new terminal and run the frontend:

-# In another terminal, go to frontend
+# Go to frontend
 cd ../frontend
 npm install